daronphang/coding_resources/computer-science/algorithms/sorting/comparison.md

+## Comparison Sorting Strategies
+#### Enumeration
+Considers all items.
+If there are N items which are smaller than the ones we are currently considering, then its final position will be at (N+1).

+#### Exchange
+If two items are found to be out of order, exchange them.
+Repeat till all items are in order.

+#### Selection
+Find smallest item, put in first position.
+Find the smallest of remaining items, and put in second position.
+Repeat till all items are in order.

+#### Insertion (Incremental Approach)
+Take items one at a time and insert them into an initially empty data structure such that data structure continues to be sorted at each stage.

+#### Divide and Conquer (DAC)
+Recursively split the problem into small sub-problems till you just have single items that are trivial to sort.
+Then put sorted parts together in a way that preserves the sorting.
+Algorithms that are recursive in nature follow DAC approach.
+Involves three steps at each level of recursion:
+1) **Divide** the problem into a number of subproblems that are smaller instances of the same problem.
+2) **Conquer** the subproblems by solving them recursively.
+3) **Combine** the solutions to subproblems into the solution for the original problem.

 ### Bubble Sort

 Follows exchange sort approach.
 Easy to implement but slow to run.
 Worst case and average case number of comparisons have time complexities of O(n^2).
-Given an array a with size n:

-- Compares a[n-1] with a[n-2] and swaps if they are in wrong order.
+1. Compares a[n-1] with a[n-2] and swaps if they are in wrong order.
-- Compares a[n-2] with a[n-3] and swaps if need to be.
+2. Compares a[n-2] with a[n-3] and swaps if need to be.
-- Once it reaches a[0], smallest item will be in correct place.
+3. Once it reaches a[0], smallest item will be in correct place.
-- Starts back again but leaves zeroth entry alone.
+4. Starts back again but leaves zeroth entry alone.
-- Keeps making passes over the array until it is sorted.
+5. Keeps making passes over the array until it is sorted.

 ```
 for ( i = 1 ; i < n ; i++ )